zmitry/esbuild-cra/README.md

 watch implemented using parcel watch which uses watchman and fallbacks to brute force so for speed pls install watchman.
 Esbuild config is located in ./esbuild folder

+Build with webpack also works but you have to replace all `import {ReactComponent as Logo} from 'svgr:./logo.svg' to regular import